DerwenAI/cc_cluster/README.md

-Building an environment for Python 3.11:
+## Build an environment

+Based on using Python 3.11

 ```bash
 python3 -m venv venv